MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/Get-started-with-Setup-and-Boot-Event-Collection.md

     2. Start a Windows PowerShell console with elevated permissions and run `Import-Module BootEventCollector` .

     3. Update the Nano Server VHD registry to enable AutoLoggers.
-To do this, run `Enable-SbecAutoLogger –Path C:\NanoServer\Workloads\IncludingWorkloads.vhd`.
+To do this, run `Enable-SbecAutoLogger -Path C:\NanoServer\Workloads\IncludingWorkloads.vhd`.
 This adds a basic list of the most typical setup and boot events; you can research others  at [Controlling Event Tracing Sessions](https://msdn.microsoft.com/library/windows/desktop/aa363694(v=vs.85).aspx).

 4. Update BCD settings in the Nano Server image to enable the Events flag and set the collector computer to ensure diagnostic events are sent to the right server.
 Note the collector computer's IPv4 address, TCP port, and encryption key you configured in the collector's Active.XML file (described elsewhere in this topic).
-Use this command in a Windows PowerShell console with elevated permissions: `Enable-SbecBcd –Path C:\NanoServer\Workloads\IncludingWorkloads.vhd –CollectorIp 192.168.100.1 –CollectorPort 50000 –Key a.b.c.d`
+Use this command in a Windows PowerShell console with elevated permissions: `Enable-SbecBcd -Path C:\NanoServer\Workloads\IncludingWorkloads.vhd -CollectorIp 192.168.100.1 -CollectorPort 50000 -Key a.b.c.d`

 5. Update the collector computer to receive event sent by the Nano Server computer by adding either the IPv4 address range, the specific IPv4 address, or the MAC address of the Nano Server to the Active.XML file on the collector computer (see the "Configuring the collector computer" section of this topic).